hextrato/KER/datasets/infohealth.pregnancy/README.md

 Predict whether a pregnant patient has risk of abortion

-* only de-identified demographic conditions are exposed in this dataset
+* only de-identified demographic and clinical conditions are exposed in this dataset